VISIT OUR ART STORE ▶

 Creating Texture with Controlled Blooms

-Now comes the fun part—creating blooms!
-To do this, add clean water to certain areas of the petal.
+Now comes the fun part—creating blooms.
+To achieve this, the artist adds clean water to specific areas of the petal.
 This pushes the pigment outward, forming soft, organic textures.

 Create texture with controlled blooms.